Eagle Letters of Recommendation Procedures

 • Eagle Scout Rank Application Binder for the Board of Review: It is strongly suggested that all the

 Eagle Rank information be assembled into a three-ring binder to keep it orderly and neat.
+For Virtual Boards you might be asked to scan additional information listed below to the Board Chairperson.
 Assemble the following materials in the order listed below:

 • Eagle Scout Rank Application – the original signed copy that was scanned to the Mayflower Council.